Fushigi Yûgi: Suzaku

-The primary protagonist in Fushigi Yûgi, is an ordinary 15-year-old junior high school student.
-She decides to become the Priestess of Suzaku in order to ask Suzaku to grant her wish to join her best friend, Yui, at the same high school.
+The primary protagonist of Fushigi Yûgi, an ordinary 15-year-old junior high school student.
+Miaka decides to become the Priestess of Suzaku in order to ask Suzaku to grant her wish to join her best friend, Yui, at the same high school.
 Outgoing and optimistic, Miaka shows herself amiable with friends and strangers, and has a tendency to be guileless and sentimental.
-She is naïve, but sometimes surprises adults with an insightful comment.
-Miaka is generous and cares greatly for other people and perceives herself to be a considerate person.
+She is naïve, but sometimes surprises adults with insightful comments.
+Miaka is generous, cares greatly for other people, and perceives herself to be a considerate person.
 She can be unassuming and unsophisticated, but also magnanimous and courageous.
 Because she creates the impression of a person who always needs help, Miaka has the good fortune of almost always having someone looking after her.
 Miaka has a primary weakness: her gluttony.
 She is an avid fan of anime, imitating several characters during the course of the story.